wing5wong/artisan-whs-static/source/_events/2022-09-14_summer-sports-sign-ups-term-4-closes-wednesday-28-september.md

 ---
-title: Summer Sports sign ups - Term 4 - closes Wednesday 28 September
+title: Summer Sports sign ups, Term 4 - closes Wednesday 28 September
 date: 2022-09-16T08:30:55.554Z
 ---
 If you are wanting to play summer sports next term please use the bitly below.
 All information about the sports will be on the bitly.